Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Introduction

+Even though NL-IAPIAL is not an n-PAL method, it is still worth discussing some of its features relative to the n-PAL methods of \cite{ImprovedShrinkingALM20,inexactAugLag19}.
+First, in contrast to \cite{ImprovedShrinkingALM20,inexactAugLag19}, this work does not assume the strong condition ${\cal F}$ of Table~\ref{tab:conditions} on the iterates generated by their methods (see the fifth column of Table~\ref{tab:summary_tbl}).
+Second, in contrast to the methods in \cite{ImprovedShrinkingALM20,inexactAugLag19} whose choices of $\chi_k$ in \eqref{eq:gen_dual_update2} converge to zero as $\beta_k$ tends to infinity\footnote{Methods with this feature tend to become more like penalty-type methods as more iterations are performed.}, NL-IAPIAL chooses $\chi_k=1$ for every $k$ (see the sixth columns of Table~\ref{tab:summary_tbl}).

+Additional discussion of how NL-IAPIAL compares with other related first-order methods that are neither PAL nor n-PAL methods (i.e., \cite{HybridPenaltyAugLag19,ADMMJzhang-ZQLuo2020, ErrorBoundJzhang-ZQLuo2020}) is given in Section~\ref{sec:conclusion}. \\

 \emph{Organization of the Paper.} Subsection~\ref{subsec:notation} provides some basic definitions and notation.
-Section~\ref{sec:acg} reviews an ACG variant.
-Section~\ref{sec:aug_lagr} contains two subsections.
+Section~\ref{sec:aug_lagr} contains three subsections.
 The first one describes the main problem of interest and the assumptions made on it.
-The second one, on the other hand, states the NL-IAPIAL method and its main iteration complexity.
-Section~\ref{sec:technical} is divided into two subsections.
-The first one establishes the boundedness of the sequence of Lagrange multipliers generated by NL-IAPIAL, whereas the second one is devoted to the proof of the main iteration complexity result.
-Section~\ref{sec:numerical} presents numerical experiments that demonstrate the efficiency of the NL-IAPIAL method.
-The end of the paper contains several appendices.
-Appendix~\ref{app:cvx} describes some basic convex analysis results, Appendix~\ref{app:refine} gives the proof of a technical result, namely, Proposition~\ref{prop:refinement}.
+The second one motivates and states the NL-IAPIAL method, whereas the third one presents its main complexity results.
+Section~\ref{sec:proofs of propositions} is divided into two subsections.
+The first one proves Proposition~\ref{lem:StaticIPAAL}(b)--(c) which presents iteration-complexity bounds for NL-IAPIAL.
+The second one proves Proposition~\ref{th:pkbounded} which gives a bound on the multipliers sequence generated by NL-IAPIAL.
+Section~\ref{sec:numerical} is devoted to numerical experiments that illustrate the numerical efficiency of NL-IAPIAL.
+Section~\ref{sec:conclusion} gives several concluding remarks.
+The Appendix section contains three subsections.
+Appendix~\ref{sec:acg} reviews an ACG variant, Appendix~\ref{app:cvx} describes some basic convex analysis results, and Appendix~\ref{app:refine} is devoted to the proof of a basic result considered in the main part of the paper.